Battle of Heraklion: Background

 Greece became a belligerent in World War II when it was invaded by Italy on 28 October 1940.
 A British and Commonwealth expeditionary force was sent to support the Greeks; this force eventually totalled more than 60,000 men.
 British forces also garrisoned Crete, enabling the Greek Fifth Cretan Division to reinforce the mainland campaign.
 This arrangement suited the British as Crete could provide their navy with harbours on its north coast.
 The Italians were repulsed by the Greeks without the aid of the expeditionary force.
 In April 1941, six months after the failed Italian invasion, a German attack overran mainland Greece and the expeditionary force was withdrawn.
-By the end of the month, 57,000 Allied troops were evacuated by the Royal Navy.
-Some were sent to Crete to bolster its garrison, although most had lost their heavy equipment.
+By the end of April, 57,000 Allied troops were evacuated by the Royal Navy.
+Some were sent to Crete to bolster its garrison, though most had lost their heavy equipment.

 The German army high command (Oberkommando des Heeres (OKH)) was preoccupied with the forthcoming Operation Barbarossa, the invasion of the Soviet Union and was largely opposed to an attack on Crete.
 Adolf Hitler was concerned about attacks on the Romanian oil fields from Crete and Luftwaffe commanders were enthusiastic about the idea of seizing Crete by an airborne attack.
 In Führer Directive 28 Hitler ordered that Crete was to be invaded to use it "as an airbase against Britain in the Eastern Mediterranean".
 The directive also stated that the operation was to take place in May and must not interfere with the planned campaign against the Soviet Union.